 - Inventoried, mapped, and marked with ribbon/paint prior to operations.
 Inventory will include pictures or video as necessary to properly capture pre-industrial conditions. - Avoided as possible throughout operations and use will be maintained within operational, safety, or regulatory limitations.
 This may include portions of a trail that is utilized as part of the WFC road network.
 WFC does not have the authority to close designated trails and will discuss with recreation groups and Alberta should a trail closure be recommended.
-Recreational use is maintained by: - Avoiding trails with heavy equipment and crossing at limited, designated, signed locations. - Ramping trails up to and down from WFC roads, signing trail prior to intersection. - o Temporary re-routes of trail network to avoid high risk locations. - o Communicating regularly on safety concerns, trail use, and schedule - Delineated by leaving retention, understory, or high stumps during harvest stage to mark the trail location for follow up activities such as scarification, reclamation, and planting. - Restored to pre-industrial condition upon completion of road reclamation (within 3 years of initial road construction).
+Recreational use is maintained by: - Avoiding trails with heavy equipment and crossing at limited, designated, signed locations. - Ramping trails up to and down from WFC roads, signing trail prior to intersection. - Temporary re-routes of trail network to avoid high risk locations.

+- Communicating regularly on safety concerns, trail use, and schedule - Delineated by leaving retention trees, understory, or high stumps during harvest stage to mark the trail location for follow up activities such as scarification, reclamation, and planting. - Restored to pre-industrial condition upon completion of road reclamation (within 3 years of initial road construction).
 These locations will be limited to WFC road overlap and skid crossings.
-Infrastructure inventory as well as adjacent trail condition will be referenced to ensure trail is in as good or better condition than prior to WFC operations
+Infrastructure inventory as well as adjacent trail condition will be referenced to ensure trail is in as good or better condition than prior to WFC operations.
+Reducing trail impacts will aid in ease of restoration: - Crossing trails perpendicular and on flat (<20% slope) ground - o Crossing trails on neutral or positive approaches - Matting on top of the trail (ex.
+Log, swamp, rig) under the road running service

-WFC is committed to working cooperatively with all stakeholders to ensure public safety.
+WFC is committed to working cooperatively with all stakeholders to ensure public safety while maintaining trail use.
 Safety concerns may exist for the public during harvest operations and along the haul route.
 WFC will post signage at common access points to alert the public of harvest and haul operations.